tytydraco/yessleep/out/Peter_Peter.md

 “Sorry about them,” Rhonda said to Peter before she finally walked off and sat down at Todd’s table.

-“It’s okay,” Peter replied, but he was talking to one – she was already gone.
+“It’s okay,” Peter replied, but he was talking to no one – she was already gone.

 A few days later, as Peter was walking home from school (he was making perfect pace to hit his goal), he passed by the bus stop to find Todd and Rhonda making out on a bench.
 Peter kept his head down and scurried past the lovebirds, but he eventually heard Todd’s grating voice shout: “Peter, Peter, Pumpkin Eater!
 Come over here!”